 The power point presentation may be no more than 15 slides in length.
 You will need in text citations (as appropriate) throughout the power point presentation.
 In addition, the last slide of your power point will need to have a full reference list.
-Make sure to cite Rothman (2012) for your cases.
 The video lecture may be no more than 15 minutes long.
 You will need to include a copy of your power point on the drop box.